As Perth’s hot water specialists,

-Why shouldn’t you try to fix your own hot water system?
+Why shouldn’t you try to fix it yourself?

 Hot water units are complex appliances.
 Fixing it on your own is dangerous and can automatically void the warranty.
 Trying to repair it without proper knowledge and experience just to save money is not worth the risk.

 Always call a plumbing professional when you have a problem with your hot water unit.
 Plumbers can quickly diagnose the issue.
-With their training, they know how to fix hot water system problems, such as creaking, rumbling, or popping sounds from the unit.
+With their training, they know how to fix these problems, such as creaking, rumbling, or popping sounds from the unit.
 Leaks and murky water with a rusty tinge require attention from a plumber, as well.

 What are the types of hot water systems?

-Two main types of hot water systems exist.
+There are two main types.
 The first one is a storage system, where the heated water is stored in an insulated tank.
 You can access hot water instantly since it is ready for use.
 Most gas, electricity, solar, and heat pump water heaters are of the storage system type.

 The second type is a continuous system, which simply heats water whenever you require it.
 That’s why continuous systems are also known as tankless water heating units.
 They use LPG, natural gas, or electricity.

-Which hot water system is the best for my household?
+Which one is the best for my household?

-To know the type of hot water system that suits your needs, you should determine your budget, household size, and the hot water requirements of each member.
+To know which system suits your needs, you should determine your budget, household size, and the hot water requirements of each member.
 You may also want to think about the environmental impact of the system.
 Tank systems, for example, can carry from 25 litres to 400 litres of hot water.
 They can be powered by gas, electricity, and solar.

 Tank systems allow you to store water that you can use for later.
 However, many environmental advocates believe that tankless systems are better.
 Since those systems do not store water, they do not waste energy to maintain water temperature.
 Tankless systems have higher purchase and installation costs but are deemed cheaper to operate.

-The type of water heater and heating method, as well as the size, determine the price of the hot water system.
+The type of water heater and heating method, as well as the size, determine the price of the unit.
 Solar water heaters are generally the most expensive.
 A roof-mounted solar to help boost your electric power can cost from $3,600 to $4,400.
 It becomes even costlier when used as a gas boost, going anywhere from $4,900 to $7,000 or more.

 On the other hand, the most affordable is an electric hot water system with a tank, which is around $459 for a 25-litre capacity tank.
 For a higher capacity, you will probably pay approximately $1,800 for a 400-litre tank.
 Instant or continuous electric units are more expensive, starting at $660 per unit but usually do not cost more than $1,300.